 How will we do it?

-IOAS has established a separate non-profit entity, International Organic Integrity Organisation (IOIO) to separate this work from the IOAS’ day-to-day work of accreditation.
+IOAS has established a separate non-profit entity, Alliance for Organic Integrity (AOI) to separate this work fr om the IOAS’ day-to-day work of accreditation.
 The IOAS Board has committed significant seed funding from its reserves to kickstart the projects and will move forward with certain elements of the projects where it can.
 Much of the early work however will be to seek collaboration and gather in existing resources and ideas on how the global organic control system can work more effectively.
-We believe the IOAS and IOIO are well positioned to stimulate cooperation given our more than 20 years work in this sector, our independence and our international role and links.
+We believe the IOAS and AOI are well positioned to stimulate cooperation given our more than 20 years work in this sector, our independence and our international role and links.

 We need your help